TWAS THE NIGHT BEFORE THE 2017 SDAFF

 The films were rolling the happiness we could not escape,

-The shorts, the documentaries, the martial arts as well,
+The horror, the fantasy, the martial arts as well,

-The mysteries, drama, and action would all be swell,
+The anime, drama, and action would all be swell,

-But don’t forget the LGBT and non fiction,
+But don’t forget the shorts and science fiction,

-All the genres are here for our depiction;
+All the genre are here for our depiction;

 Fear, hate, sadness and love,